githubcbrc/KGWASMatrix/README.md

 ...
 ./output/A123/35_nr.tsv
 ```
-This creates a binary matrix (using a k-mer minimum occurence of 6 for establishing presence), which is saved under `matrix_6/35_m.tsv`
+This creates a binary matrix (using a k-mer minimum occurence of 6 for establishing presence), which is saved under `matrix_6/35_m.tsv`.
+Concatinating these results in the full k-mer GWAS matrix.